Vinz87/DSNMonitor/README.md

 ### Setup

-* Install a MySQL database, and upload the sample SQL dump provided in this repository
+* Install a MySQL database, and import the sample SQL dump provided in this repository
 * Install the Gentelella Bootstrap template (in my case it is hosted at a separate path in the Raspberry Pi, and it's accessible online)
 * Update the `config.py` file with your database login information and the URL pointing at your Bootstrap installation